9.4. Internal Layout of XLOG Record

 } XLogRecord;

-Both xl_rmid and xl_info are variables related to resource managers, which are collections of operations associated with the WAL feature, such as writing and replaying of XLOG records.
+Both xl_rmid and xl_info relate to resource managers, which are collections of operations for the WAL feature, such as writing and replaying XLOG records.
 The number of resource managers tends to increase with each PostgreSQL version.
-Version 10 contains the following:

 Operation Resource manager